NicoleBIA/Cereal-Market-Evolution/Behavioral_Spotlight/inflation_anchoring_behavioral_spotlight.md

 ---

 ### Insight Summary
-As we analyzed pricing across multiple visuals — including regression-based perception analysis (Costco & Sam’s Club) and promotional timeline views (Amazon Fresh) — one theme emerged:
+As I analyzed pricing across multiple visuals — including regression-based perception analysis (Costco & Sam’s Club) and promotional timeline views (Amazon Fresh) — one theme emerged:

 > **Consumers are not just reacting to inflation.
 They're *anchoring* it.**